-AUDI: Understanding charging capacity vs charging speed
+AUDI: Understanding charging capacity vs charging speed23 April 2020

 With its e-tron and e-tron Sportback models, Audi is making electric mobility a reality for long-distance driving – thanks in part to a charging curve that is unique in the competitive environment.